sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 You can also use this trick to change the alternative browser by using `alternativeBrowser` instead of `defaultBrowser`.

-Use the bundle identifier `com.sindresorhus.Velja.promptMarker` for the prompt.
+Use the special bundle identifier `com.sindresorhus.Velja.promptMarker` to set the prompt as the browser.

 <br>